diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

-Compared to the code changes, the updates in the CMake configuration are pretty minor and primarily result from the fact that the formerly monolithic Gazebo project is now set of Ignition libraries.
+Compared to the code changes, the updates in the CMake configuration are pretty minor and primarily result from the fact that the formerly monolithic Gazebo project is now a set of Ignition libraries.

 In the old code we retrieve all the required build configuration by finding the Gazebo package: